withastro/astro/.changeset/orange-trainers-learn.md

 "astro": minor
 ---

-Improve a11y-missing-content rule for audit feature of dev-overlay
+Improves the a11y-missing-content rule and error message for audit feature of dev-overlay.
+This also fixes an error where this check was falsely reporting accessibility errors.